Honolulu: Public safety

-The Honolulu Police Department is the primary law enforcement agency for the city and county of Honolulu and serves the entire Oahu Island.
-Honolulu Police Department has a mixed fleet of marked patrol cars and unmarked along with a subsidized vehicle program in place.
-Marked vehicles are white with blue stripes and white lettering HONOLULU POLICE.
-The Honolulu Police Departments lets officers of a certain rank purchase a private vehicle for police use.
-Subsidized vehicles are unmarked but have a small blue roof light.
+The Honolulu Police Department is the primary law enforcement agency for the city and county of Honolulu and serves all of Oʻahu.
+The department has a mixed fleet of marked and unmarked patrol cars along with a subsidized vehicle program.
+Marked vehicles are white with blue stripes and white lettering reading HONOLULU POLICE.
+The Honolulu Police Department lets officers of a certain rank purchase a private vehicle for police use.
+Subsidized vehicles are unmarked but have a blue roof light.
 Subsidized vehicles can be any make, model, or color, but must follow department rules and guidelines.
-Honolulu Police and Hawaii County Police on the Big Island are the only departments in the state of Hawaii and the U.S. with subsidized vehicles.
-Honolulu Police along with other city, county law enforcement in Hawaii uses blue lights for their vehicles.
-They also keep their cruise blue lights on while on patrol.
+Honolulu Police and Hawaii County Police on the Big Island are the only departments in the state or the nation with subsidized vehicles.
+All Hawaii Police keep their cruise blue lights on while on patrol.

-The Honolulu Fire Department provides firefighting services and first responder level emergency medical services on Oahu.
+The Honolulu Fire Department provides firefighting services and first responder level emergency medical services on Oʻahu.
 Emergency medical services at higher levels are provided by the Honolulu Emergency Medical Services.
-Contrary to most other fire departments, fire trucks in Honolulu are yellow.
+Fire trucks in Honolulu are yellow.